-Tip 4 – Accumulate Favors from Friends and Family
+Tip 4.
+Accumulate Favors from Friends and Family

 A few of the things that helped us the most when we started was holding free seminars about different topics that potential clients were interested in.
-We still hold a free monthly “Weight loss information meeting and combine it with our weight loss challenge” for the local public.
+We still hold a free monthly “Weight loss information meeting and combine it with our weight loss challenge” for the local community.

 We approached all the local youth sports programs and offered a short training session for free to their teams.
 This was great exposure for our bootcamps because the parents got to meet us.
-This also works for Boy Scouts and Girl Scout troops.
+This also works for Boy Scout and Girl Scout troops.

-Opening something on your own is a thrilling adventure, but at the same time it’s the scariest move you’ll ever make.
+Opening something on your own is a thrilling adventure, but at the same time, it’s the scariest move you’ll ever make.
 Accumulate, accumulate, and then accumulate some more before you think about starting something on your own.

-If you do these things correctly then you will benefit from your future endeavor.
+If you do these things correctly, then you will benefit from your future endeavor.
 Do them wrong and it will be the death of you.

 Read the most thorough case study of how one trainer opened a gym that made him $202,540 in 14 days

 Have dreams of opening your very own gym?
 This 7,000-word breakdown of one successful owner’s personal, step-by-step experience of opening a gym will ensure you can find similar success (or more!).
 Enter your email in the box below and we’ll send the convenient, downloadable PDF right to your inbox for free!